On the synchronization of coupled random walks and applications to social systems: The model

-128 - Regarding opinion formation, an agent may have an intrinsic probability to answer yes or no in the cited weekly survey that may depend on the study level, sympathy for some side of the question, previous experiences, etc. But this probability may change as people in his network manifest their opinions.
-The agent may value the opinion of some nodes more than others and can even ignore some nodes.
-Therefore, an expression for the probability of the $i$-th agent saying yes at the instant $t$ in the survey is given by:

-138 - The repetition of the superscript in the argument over $j$, in the function $f$, is implicit.
-The notation emphasizes that the probability $p_t^i$ is a stochastic process. $p_0^i$ is the agents' intrinsic probability. $f(K_{t-1}^j, X_{t-1}^j)$ is a function of the result (opinion) of each interacting node at the previews pool (it is supposed that the influence propagates through the results of the survey which are known only after the survey is over) weighted by the coupling strength, $K_{t-1}^j$, that depends on the perceived reliability of the $j$-th node at the instant its opinion is known.

-148 - This expression is impossible to work with in this general form without further simplifications.
-Throughout the text, we assume only regular lattices where the agent has $d$ first-neighbors, and the interactions are first-neighbors only.
-The coupling strength is multiplicative and constant, $f(K_{t-1}^j,X_{t-1}^j) = Kf(X_{t-1}^j)$. $f(X_{t-1}^j)$ is a function that do not distinguish any neighbor in such way that it does not change when one changes the functional order of the superscripts: $f(X_{t-1}^j, X_{t-1}^k) = f(X_{t-1}^k,X_{t-1}^j) \forall j,k$.
-Let us first summarize these considerations in the simplest coupling that presents all these characteristics, the linear coupling.

-160 - The opinion of the $i$-th individual, at time $t$, is represented by the binary random variable $X_i^t$.
-The individuals interact in a local social network composed of all its first neighbors, represented in the set $\Omega_i$.
-The probability that $X_i^t=1$ is given by $p_t^i$, where:
+The opinion of the $i$-th agent, at time $t$, is a binary random variable $X_i^t = \pm 1$.
+The probability that $X_t^i=1$ is given by:

-165 - $p_0^i$ is the intrinsic probability of the individual, $K$ is the coupling constant, and $d$ is the coordination number of the lattice.
-Because $p_t^i$ is a probability measure, if $p_t^i < 0$ or $p_t^i > 1$ it must be truncated to remain in the interval $[0,1]$.
+where $\Omega_i$ is the set of the agent's first neighbors, $p_0^i$ is its intrinsic probability (baseline probability or solitude probability), $K$ is the coupling constant, and $d$ is the coordination number of the lattice.
+Because $p_t^i$ is a probability measure, if $p_t^i < 0$ or $p_t^i > 1$ the value of $p_t^i$ must be truncated in the interval $[0,1]$.
+The update of the probabilities is synchronous.